kipr/Simulator/README.md

 ### Pull large files
 > [!TIP]
-> This step is optional for building the project but required for it to functional properly at runtime.
+> This step is optional for building the project but required for it to function properly at runtime.

 ```bash
 git lfs pull